“It's a day I'll never forget and it's the day my life changed forever.”

 Not long after doing a physio assessment, my physio asked me if I could do a long jump.
 So taking another step forward, well actually a few, I gave it a crack.
 I jumped, I landed, then I fell on my arse!
 That though is pretty much how I learned to run again.
 Well not so much run, more of an awkward gallop!

 So why am I doing this?
-Well I'm in a position I can help support more research into young victim stroke research.
-I can help promote increased social inclusion.
+I want to raise awareness of young stroke, and that it’s a major issue.
+Did you know, that up to 600 kids (0-18) per annum in Australia will suffer a stroke this year?
+I can help promote inclusion.
 I can help to break down the perception of disability and often the limited mentality people have about this.
 And I also want to challenge myself to see ‘if I can’.
 Increasing social inclusion is very important to me.
-I dislike the word ‘disabled’ and want to emphasize that anyone can achieve their own goals.
+I dislike the word ‘disabled’ and want to emphasise that anyone can achieve their own goals.
 They’re not disabled, they are in many different ways abled.

-As I progress on this massive challenge I plan to stop along the way wherever people will listen, such as schools, town halls and libraries to talk to people.
-To share my story, and grow support and increase education about those afflicted by a stroke, and the challenges of low social exclusion.
+As I progress on this next adventure, the 3 points of Tassie.
+I plan to stop along the way wherever people will listen, such as schools, town halls and libraries to talk to people.
+To share my story, grow support, and increase education about those afflicted by stroke, and the challenges of low social exclusion.

 I'm also a big believer in mateship; that's what got me through the Kokoda trail.
-So to grow even more mateship I'd love to invite anyone to come and join me on this adventure.
-That might just be cycling through your local town with me.
-Or it might be to accompany me for a few more kilometers down the road as I leave town.
-Maybe even further.
+So to grow on mateship I'd love to invite anyone to come and join me on this adventure.
+That might just be cycling through your local town with me, or down the road as I leave town.
+Maybe even further if you like!